rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/global-permissions/_index.md

 You can assign one or more default permissions.
 For example, the `user` permission assigns new users a [set of individual global permissions](#global-permissions-reference).
 If you want to restrict the default permissions for new users, you can remove the `user` permission as default role and then assign multiple individual permissions as default instead.
 Conversely, you can also add administrative permissions on top of a set of other standard permissions.

->**Note:** Default roles are only assigned to external users.
-For local users, you must explicitly assign global permissions.
+>**Note:** Default roles are only assigned to users added from an external authentication provider.
+For local users, you must explicitly assign global permissions when adding a user to Rancher.
+You can customize these global permissions when adding the user.

 ### Configuring Default Global Permissions